alphastrata/POE2_Tools/BRIAN_START_HERE.md

 There's a bunch of other pathfinding shit in there, the BFS is good but the dijkstras area WIPs.

 the `NodeId` alias is deliberately `u16` because that's conspiciously the highest value assigned as an ID for the nodes in the raw data. (i'll take 4 for the price of a `usize` anyday!)

+you may need to purge the contents of `.cargo/config.toml` as you probs don't have the same home build server setup I do with `sccachce` etc.

+sorry about the mess [not really WIP is allowed to be messy IMO]